cyyber/zond-package/README.md

     # Default to null
     snooper_enabled: null

-    # Enables Ethereum Metrics Exporter for this participant.
+    # Enables QRL Metrics Exporter for this participant.
 Can be set globally.
-    # Defaults null and then set to global ethereum_metrics_exporter_enabled (false)
+    # Defaults null and then set to global qrl_metrics_exporter_enabled (false)
-    ethereum_metrics_exporter_enabled: null
+    qrl_metrics_exporter_enabled: null

     # Enables Xatu Sentry for this participant.
 Can be set globally.
     # Defaults null and then set to global xatu_sentry_enabled (false)